ignigoliz/amanuensis/README.md

 # How It Works

-Your laptop's Command Line Interface interacts with Arduino over the serial port.
-At the same time, the Arduino drives **read/write pulse cycles** onto the parallel EEPROM.
-It sends back the information to Arduino, which passes it back to your laptop's Command Line Interface.
+Your laptop connects to Arduino, which drives the EEPROM through the appropriate electric pulses.
+Depending on the read or write operation, Arduino then passes the information received from the EEPROM back to your laptop.

-These read/write pulse cycles can be found the [datasheet](https://eater.net/datasheets/28c256.pdf) of the **28c256 parallel EEPROM**.
+The pulse cycles needed to drive the EEPROM can be found in the official datasheet of the [28c256 parallel EEPROM](https://eater.net/datasheets/28c256.pdf).

 <p align="center">
  <img src="./assets/schema.png" alt="Communication schema" width=100%>